-Within commercial litigation funding, there are also arrangements where the lawyer or law firm is funded rather than the client, often in the form of portfolio funding for a group of cases.
+&lt;sup>1/ Within commercial funding, there are also arrangements where the lawyer or law firm is funded rather than the client, often in the form of portfolio funding for a group of cases.
+The discussion in this opinion is limited to the ethical issues that arise in funding arrangements where the funder provides funds directly to the client.

-AUTHORITIES
+AUTHORITIES INTERPRETED:

-INTERPRETED: Rules 1.1, 1.4, 1.6, 1.7(b), and 1.8.6 of the Rules of Professional Conduct of the State Bar of California.^{2/}
+Rules 1.1, 1.4, 1.6, 1.7(b), and 1.8.6 of the Rules of Professional Conduct of the State Bar of California. $^{2/}$